Last Update: March 28, 2017

 Paladin is committed to protecting the personal information of Users.
-We store information provided by Users on our secure servers and information provided to a third-party provider for processing the payment of any applicable User service fees is encrypted using SSL technology.
+We store information provided by Users on our secure servers and information provided to a third-party service provider for processing the payment of any applicable User service fees is encrypted using SSL technology.

 3. Password Protected